Mastercard/xmlsignverify-core-java/docs/MessageVerificationFlow.md

 **Step 3: Verify the integrity of Signature content**

-ISO20022 rules mandate the reference nodes to follow specific URI attributes, as shown below.
+ISO20022 rules mandate the reference nodes to follow specific URI attributes, as shown below.Â Â

-* URI="" in reference for Document node
+* `URI=""` in reference for Document nodeÂ

-* No URI in reference node for AppHdr node
+* No URI in reference node for AppHdr nodeÂ

-* URI="#Id" in reference node for KeyInfo node
+* `URI="#Id"` in reference node for KeyInfo node

-The org.apache.xml.security.signature.XMLSignature implementation used by this library doesn't have the required resolvers for reference nodes with URI="" and no URI attribute, so the resolvers `XmlSignBAHResolver`, `XmlSignDocumentResolver` have been added.
+The `org.apache.xml.security.signature.XMLSignature` implementation used by this library doesn't have the required resolvers for reference nodes with `URI=""` and no URI attribute, so the resolvers `XmlSignBAHResolver`, `XmlSignDocumentResolver` have been added.

 **Step 4: Process the message**